|

 > >Universal Zulu Nation, as I now sit and reflect upon the influence

-> >he has had on my life and feel the personal loss of someone
+> >he has had on my life and feel the personal loss of someone who was

 > >more than a Zulu to me.
-He was my brother in spirit, and I
+He was my brother in spirit, and I will

 > >miss him dearly.
-Until next time, stay safe, stay strong, and
+Until next time, stay safe, stay strong, and stay

 > >brilliant.